mjspriggs/overview/quickstart-lite.md

 ## Before you begin
 {: #before-try}

 Go to the [{{site.data.keyword.Bluemix_notm}} console](https://{DomainName}) and create an account.
-You're asked to enter your credit card information to secure your account and verify your identity, but there are no costs associated with signing up, and you can try out {{site.data.keyword.Bluemix_notm}} for free.
+You're asked to enter your credit card information to secure your account and verify your identity.
+There are no costs that are associated with signing up, and you can try out {{site.data.keyword.Bluemix_notm}} for free.
 You pay only for billable services that you choose to use, with no long-term contracts or commitments.

 You're set up with a [Pay-As-You-Go account](/docs/account?topic=account-accounts#paygo), and you can access the full {{site.data.keyword.Bluemix_notm}} catalog, including all Lite and Free plans.
 You receive a $200 credit to help get you started.
-You can use the $200 credit on {{site.data.keyword.Bluemix_notm}} products used in the first 30 days.
+You can use the $200 credit on {{site.data.keyword.Bluemix_notm}} products that are used in the first 30 days.

 ## Explore the catalog